-Commencing service for the opening of the line in 1848, the Tutbury Jinny was to outlive the three intermediate stations on the line, continuing to link Burton upon Trent with Tutbury until June 1960.
-At Tutbury, passengers could connect with trains bound for Crewe, Uttoxeter for Ashbourne and the Churnet Valley line and Stafford by the GNR.
+Commencing service soon after the opening of the line in 1848, the Tutbury Jinny was to outlive the three intermediate stations on the line, continuing to link Burton upon Trent with Tutbury until June 1960.
+At Tutbury, passengers could connect with trains bound for Stoke, Crewe and Uttoxeter where a change could be made for Ashbourne and the Churnet Valley line and Stafford by the GNR.

-Other passenger trains calling at Rolleston-on-Dove were Burton upon Trent/Grantham via Derby Friargate and Nottingham Victoria, a GNR/LNER service that ceased at the onset of World War II, and Buxton/London Euston via Ashbourne and Nuneaton, a LNWR service that only called at Rolleston-on-Dove if a member of the Mosley family wished to travel, ceasing to run at the outbreak of World War I.
+Other passenger trains calling at Rolleston-on-Dove were Burton upon Trent/Grantham via Derby Friargate and Nottingham Victoria, a GNR/LNER service that ceased at the onset of WW2, and Buxton/London Euston via Ashbourne and Nuneaton, a LNWR service that only called at Rolleston-on-Dove if a member of the Mosley family wished to travel, ceasing to run at the outbreak of WW1.

 The Tutbury Jinny and predecessors: